modir/laminas-book/docs/uploads.md

 set its content with data of the image file (lines 32-45), and return the @`Response`[Laminas\Http\PhpEnvironment\Response] object from the controller action (line 53).

-> Note that returning the @`Response`[Laminas\Http\PhpEnvironment\Response] object disables the default rendering of the view template for
+!!! note
-> this action method.
+    Note that returning the @`Response`[Laminas\Http\PhpEnvironment\Response] object disables the default rendering of the view template for this action method.
 By this reason, we do not create the *file.phtml* view template file.

 #### Creating Factory for the Controller